Ecma-TC54/tg3/SPECIFICATION.md

 #### endOfGuaranteedSupport
 *Category: Version Event*

-Indicates when the manufacturer no longer provides assured services such as technical assistance, user training, repairs, spare parts, and software updates for a component or service.
+Indicates when the manufacturer no longer provides assured services such as technical assistance, user training, and software updates for a component or service.
 Beyond this period, any support offered is discretionary and may incur extra costs or have restrictions.

 **Additional Required Fields:**